alexispurslane/VOORM/README.md

    the frameworks VOORM is built in, must be available to the plugins that run in it.
 Part of this, however, is making VOORM *safe*: the libraries and functionality exposed by VOORM must be powerful, but not risk crashing it.
 3. VOORM must be hotloading.
-VOORM must be able to run arbatrary picoLisp code in the context of the editor itself, performantly and stably.
+VOORM must be able to run arbitrary picoLisp code in the context of the editor itself, performantly and stably.
 Plugins, user extentions, and scripts should be able to add to the editor and be removed from the editor without a restart.
 4. VOORM must be VIM-compatable.
 Leveraging the wide userbase that has both muscle-memory for